frederic-perez/AmE-dictionary/data/dictionary.md

 __full-mask helmet__ _n_
 __fullbacks__ _n_
 __fullness__
+__fulsome__ _adj_ Expressing a lot of admiration or praise for someone, often too much, in a way that does not sound sincere. _Our guests were fulsome in their compliments about the food._
 __fumble__ _n_ _Cole returned a fumble 52 yards for a touchdown._
 __fumbling__ _Sexist ads banned: No fumbling dads, frazzled wives._
 __fumed__ _v_